itay-ct/IconLoader/README.md

 ### Step 1: Setup
 - Installs dependencies
-- Prompts for Redis connection details (username, password, URL:port, optional prefix)
+- Prompts for Redis connection details (username, password, URL:port)
+- Auto-detects prefix from username if it starts with `redisboard-`
 - Connects to Redis
 - Creates vector index with configured prefix